drshashanksingh/drshashanksingh.github.io/README.md

 I am Dr Shashank Singh.
 I am a researcher.
-I work in the area of Cryptography.
+I work in the area of Cryptography and algorithms.
 Currently, I am working as an assistant professor in the Department of EECS at IISER Bhopal.
 Earlier, I worked as an Inspire Faculty in the Department of Computer Science & Engineering at IIT Kanpur,
 a postdoctoral research fellow at INRIA, and a visiting scientist at the  R. C. Bose Centre for Cryptology & Security.